CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-ui.md

     }
     ```

-2. The plugin must extend `computec.appengine.uicore.UIComponent`, which serves as the foundation for AppEngine UI5 applications.
-This component ensures user authentication, facilitates access to AppEngine UI services, manages translations, and more.
+2. The plugin must extend `computec.appengine.uicore.UIComponent`, which serves as the foundation for CompuTec AppEngine UI5 applications.
+This component ensures user authentication, facilitates access to CompuTec AppEngine UI services, manages translations, and more.
 UIComponent itself is an extension of `sap.ui.core.UIComponent`.

     ```typescript
     import UIComponent from "computec/appengine/uicore/UIComponent";